jevontrei/2024-apr-std-portfolio/README.md

 ## Pages

 ### Home
+The home page has an image and some filler text for now.

 ### Services
+The services page shows the services provided by the company with images and titles.

 ### About
 The about pages uses CSS Grid to show some info about the company